nhasbun/Spartan3SK-Audio/README.md

 12-bit ADC and DAC to develop audio projects on a Spartan 3E Starter Kit development board.

-Audio is working on 1 channel but modules are easily modifible to get stereo sound.
+Audio is working on 1 channel but modules are easily modifiable to get stereo sound.

 Read the datasheet to get it working since it needs a reference voltage